JALK96/electrofit/electrofit/1_readme.md

 ## **Notes**

-- **Temporary Workspace Management**: Establishes and cleans up a dedicated environment to ensure that intermediate processing does not interfere with the main directories.
+- **Temporary Workspace Management**:
+  - *Establishes and cleans up a dedicated environment to ensure that intermediate processing does not interfere with the main directories.*

-- **Input and Output Handling**: Ensures secure transfer of necessary files for processing and safely returns generated outputs without overwriting existing files.
+- **Input and Output Handling**:
+  - *Ensures secure transfer of necessary files for processing and safely returns generated outputs without overwriting existing files.*

-- **Computational Chemistry Tools Execution**: Utilizes specialized tools (`espgen`, `antechamber`, `bondtype`, `atomtype`, `respgen`, `resp`, `prepgen`, `acpype`) for charge parameterization and fitting essential for accurate simulations.

-- **Custom Scripting for Data Processing**: Employs user-defined Python scripts to handle specific tasks like symmetry information extraction, RESP input modification, and MOL2 file updates, ensuring tailored processing steps.
+- **Custom Scripting for Data Processing**:
+  - *Employs user-defined Python scripts to handle specific tasks like symmetry information extraction, RESP input modification, and MOL2 file updates.*

-- **Logging and Verification**: Maintains detailed logs throughout the process for transparency, debugging, and verification of each step's successful execution.
+- **Logging and Verification**:
+  - *Maintains detailed logs throughout the process for transparency, debugging, and verification of each step's successful execution.*

+- **Prerequisites**:
+  - *AmberTools23 must be installed as a conda-environment, and within the environment `antechamber` and `acpype` must be installed.
+The environment must be named AmberTools23 and accessible in the system's PATH.*

 ---